l294265421/ASOTE/README.md

 ![asote_vs_aste](figures/asote_vs_aste.png)
 In the third sentence, the negative sentiment toward the aspect term “food” is expressed without an annotatable opinion.

-# Baselines
-Some models have been proposed to extract opinion triplets from sentences.
-However, these models were only evaluated on the ASTE task.
-We have evaluated the performances of a few opinion triplet extraction models on the ASOTE task:
-- [Grid Tagging Scheme for Aspect-oriented Fine-grained Opinion Extraction](https://arxiv.org/pdf/2010.04640.pdf).
-Zhen Wu, Chengcan Ying, Fei Zhao, Zhifang Fan, Xinyu Dai, Rui Xia.
-In Findings of EMNLP, 2020. [original_repository](https://github.com/NJUNLP/GTS) [GTS_on_ASOTE](https://github.com/l294265421/GTS-ASOTE)
-- [A Multi-task Learning Framework for Opinion Triplet Extraction](https://arxiv.org/abs/2010.01512).
-Chen Zhang, Qiuchi Li, Dawei Song, Benyou Wang.
-In Findings of EMNLP, 2020. [original_repository](https://github.com/GeneZC/OTE-MTL) [OTE-MTL_on_ASOTE](https://github.com/l294265421/OTE-MTL-ASOTE)
-- [Position-Aware Tagging for Aspect Sentiment Triplet Extraction](https://arxiv.org/pdf/2010.02609.pdf).
-Lu Xu, Hao Li, Wei Lu, Lidong Bing.
-In EMNLP, 2020. [original_repository](https://github.com/xuuuluuu/Position-Aware-Tagging-for-ASTE) [ Position-Aware-Tagging_on_ASOTE](https://github.com/l294265421/Position-Aware-Tagging-for-ASOTE)

-We will evaluate the performances of other models on the ASOTE task:
-- more models...

 # Data
 ## Dataset Construction
 We build four datasets for the ASOTE task: [14res](ASOTE-data/absa/ASOTE/rest14), [14lap](ASOTE-data/absa/ASOTE/lapt14), [15res](ASOTE-data/absa/ASOTE/rest15), [16res](ASOTE-data/absa/ASOTE/rest16).